-It is recommended that a maintenance plan and schedule is adopted, in line with these User Instructions, to include the following:
+It is recommended that a maintenance plan and schedule be adopted, in line with these User Instructions.
+It should include the following:

 - a) Any auxiliary systems installed must be monitored, if necessary, to ensure they function correctly. - b) Gland packings must be adjusted correctly to give visible leakage and concentric alignment of the gland follower to prevent excessive temperature of the packing or follower. - c) Check for any leaks from gaskets and seals.
-The correct functioning of the shaft seal must be checked regularly. - d) Check bearing lubricant level, and if the hours run show a lubricant change is required. - e) Check that the duty condition is in the safe operating range for the pump. - f) Check vibration, noise level and surface temperature at the bearings to confirm satisfactory operation. - g) Check dirt and dust is removed from areas around close clearances, bearing housings and motors. - h) Check coupling alignment and re-align if necessary.
+Proper functioning of the shaft seal must be checked on a regular basis.

+- d) Check bearing lubricant level, and if the hours run show a lubricant change is required. - e) Check that the duty condition is in the safe operating range for the pump. - f) Check vibration, noise level and surface temperature at the bearings to confirm satisfactory operation. - g) Check that the dirt and dust is removed from areas around close clearances, bearing housings and motors. - h) Check coupling alignment and re-align if necessary.